robotic-vision-lab/NTrack-A-Multiple-Object-Tracker/README.md

-# NTrack: A Multiple-Object Tracker and Dataset for Infield Cotton Boll Counting
+## NTrack: A Multiple-Object Tracker and Dataset for Infield Cotton Boll Counting

+### Overview

 ### [Project Page]( https://robotic-vision-lab.github.io/ntrack/) | [Presentation](https://www.youtube.com/watch?v=VTUNa2EoG0U) | [Data]()
 In the paper we introduced NTrack, a new multiple object tracking framework that relies on